Apaq/appkit/docs/getting-started/overview.md

 TBD

-See the [installation instructions](getting-started/installation.md) for more details and other ways to use WebstoreJs.
+See the [installation instructions](getting-started/installation.md) for more details and other ways to use Appkit.

 ## What Problem Does This Solve?